chbh-opensource/mri-on-bear-edu/docs/workshop5/preprocessing.md

  <img src="../../assets/images/workshop5/preprocessing/experiment_design.png" alt="Design" width="900" height="300">
 </p>

-Normally in any experiment it is very important to keep all the protocol parameters fixed when acquiring the neuroimaging data.
+<b>Normally in any experiment it is very important to keep all the protocol parameters fixed when acquiring the neuroimaging data.</b>
 However, in this case we can see different parameters being used which reflect slightly different “best choices” made by different operators over the yearly demonstration sessions:

 - The repetition time and voxel size were the same for all scans: (TR = 2000 ms, voxel size 2.5 x 2.5 x 2.5mm).